 You can try nail polish remover.
 The acetate in it melts the super glue, but it might also ruin the lenses.
 Hospitals use acetate to melt the glue if you glue your fingers together.

 How do I remove super glue from the frame of my glasses?
 The right side of the frame that sits on your ear came off.
 I tried to fix it with super glue.
-Can I soak that piece in alcohol?
-There is a little hole that I need to get it out of.

 Alcohol will not help super glue.
 If you are trying to remove it try a little nail Polish remover (acetone).
 It is one of the few things that will dissolve it.
 Apply it with a very fine tip something to get it down into the hole.
 Please try it on something that will not get ruined.
 By all means do Not try it on your glasses.
 Each thing reacts differently and you could possibly damage you glasses if you get it on the wrong place.